LudwigBoess/SPHKernels.jl/docs/src/kernels.md

 end
 ```

-This package supplies a number of kernels frequently used in Smoothed-Particle Hydrodynamics (SPH), as well as functions to evaluate their values and derivatives in 2D and 3D.
+This package supplies a number of kernels frequently used in Smoothed-Particle Hydrodynamics (SPH), as well as functions to evaluate their values and derivatives in 1D, 2D and 3D.

 These kernels include the B-splines ([Cubic](@ref) and [Quintic](@ref)) suggested in [Monaghan & Lattanzio (1985)](https://ui.adsabs.harvard.edu/abs/1985A%26A...149..135M/abstract) and the Wendland functions ([WendlandC2](@ref), [WendlandC4](@ref), [WendlandC6](@ref)) and [WendlandC8](@ref) ([Wendland 2009](https://www.researchgate.net/publication/220179293_Divergence-Free_Kernel_Methods_for_Approximating_the_Stokes_Problem)) as suggested in [Dehnen & Aly (2012)](https://academic.oup.com/mnras/article/425/2/1068/1187211).

-In this implementation we follow the convention of Dehnen&Aly in using the 'compact kernel support' as a means to define the maximum extent of the kernel.
-They denote this ``H`` in their paper, for convenience (aka for not having to type caps) we use `h` in the code.

 ```@eval
 using SPHKernels